iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.bc.gov.health.hlbc.COVID19___1.28.0/report.md

 > Would be nice if date/time of public TV updates posted on home page.<br> :date: __2020-04-24 23:34:19__

 > Great<br> :date: __2020-04-24 03:48:09__

-> Very well made, intuitive, and provides exactly the information needed during this time.
-As a bonus, the app is very respectful of privacy settings, and has location turned off by default.
-Highly recommend using this app to keep up to date with the current situation in BC.<br> :date: __2020-04-16 12:46:31__